PelionIoT/pelion-ready-example/README.md

 #### Changing the storage option

+<span class="notes">**Note:** From Mbed OS 5.10+, block device drivers have been moved to `mbed-os/components/storage/blockdevice` and platforms have a default block device interface, therefore this section can be skipped.
+If you wish to override the default configuration, you can add the configuration into the `mbed_app.json` file.

+For versions of Mbed OS 5.9 and earlier (and those cases where you use external drivers), the steps below are still valid. </span>

 ##### For an SD card

-<span class="notes">**Note:** From Mbed OS 5.10+, many block device drivers have been moved to `mbed-os/components/storage/blockdevice`, therefore the following steps 1-3 can be skipped.
-For versions of Mbed OS 5.9 and earlier (and those cases where you use external drivers), the steps below are still valid. </span>

 1. Add the SD card driver (`sd-driver.lib`) if it is not already added.